abidmahmoud8/fashion-store/README.md

 3 - npm run db

-4 - knex migrate:latest

-5 - import db.sql in phpmyadmin to fill the database
+4 - import db.sql in phpmyadmin to fill the database

 ## 3 - Front-end